Charlotte Workers’ Compensation Attorneys

 Steps to Take After a Workplace Accident

 After you suffer a work-related injury, the way you respond and handle what comes next can make or break your workers’ compensation claim.
-To make certain you are taking the right steps after a workplace accident or injury, call (704) 850-6322 to connect with Price, Petho & Anderson P.L.L.C.
+To make certain you are taking the right steps after a workplace accident or injury, call (704) 850-6322 to connect with Price, Petho & Associates P.L.L.C.
 We have 100+ years of combined legal experience you can depend on, giving you the peace of mind you deserve for the road ahead.